20th June 2017

-Ideally the hot seat works best if the person is scheduled in advance (maybe even have a fixed rota) This again enables time to do some preparation and they know what topic or question they would like to ask of the other members, what outcomes they would like to achieve or even to just clarify the issues they are facing.
-The rest of the mastermind group can also prep their answers and thoughts so that they present a better version than having to think up something on the spot.
-They hot seat participant must be willing to open up and be a little vulnerable, honest and forthright but also be prepared for answers or suggestions that they may not agree with, like or even believe in.
-However, this is EXACTLY where the true value in mastermind groups lie.
+The hot seat works best when scheduled in advance by having a fixed rota.
+This enables time to do some preparation and know what topic or question to ask of the other members.
+Plus, what outcomes they would like to achieve or even to clarify the issues they are facing.
+The rest of the mastermind group can also prep their answers and thoughts so that they don’t have to think up questions on the spot.
+The hot seat participant must be willing to open up and be a little vulnerable, honest and forthright.
+They also must be prepared for answers or suggestions that they may not agree with, like or even believe in.
+But, this is EXACTLY where the true value in mastermind groups lie.

 Goals & Objectives

 No great Mastermind agenda would be complete without the tracking of goals and objectives.
-It’s one thing to state to your tribe your intentions and what you want to achieve, but the value is with the accountability of reviewing the goals you set and making sure that you actually achieved them.
-We can’t stress this often enough – your goals needs to be S.M.A.R.T and it’s worth reviewing our epic blog on vision and goal setting to ensure that you are working toward the right goals.
+It’s one thing to state to your tribe your intentions and what you want to achieve.
+But the value is with the accountability of reviewing the goals you set and making sure that you actually achieved them.
+We can’t stress this often enough – your goals need to be S.M.A.R.T and it’s worth reviewing our epic blog on vision and goal setting to ensure that you are working toward the right goals.

-Anyone that is not a huge fan of structure can incorporate some kind of open floor into their Mastermind agenda to appease the free thinkers or those that work better with fewer constraints.
+Anyone that is not a huge fan of structure can incorporate some kind of open floor into their Mastermind agenda.
+This will appease the free thinkers or those that work better with fewer constraints.
 This is a chance to discuss anything and everything.
-Maybe it’s something that just came up in the current Mastermind or an idea that’s been percolating for some time.
-If you intend to run an open floor you may still need a few starter questions (structure again) to get the ball rolling and get people talking and interacting.
-Depending on the level of expertise in the mastermind this could be a few “on topic” deep questions or just a basic conversation starter with a Why, What, Who, How, When……
+Maybe it’s something that came up in the current Mastermind or an idea that’s been percolating for some time.
+If you intend to run an open floor you may still need a few starter questions (structure again).
+Get the ball rolling and get people talking and interacting.
+Depending on the level of expertise in the Mastermind group this could be a few “on topic” deep questions or a basic conversation starter with a Why, What, Who, How, When……

 Guest Expert or Presentation

 Adding a guest expert or a presentation is a great way of changing up your formats and creating some diversity within your mastermind group.
-Ideally, you guest expert needs to be knowledgeable AND have a great presenting style (they don’t always come hand in hand).
-They also need to know the difference between presenting vs selling/pitching their services as too often we see presenters that are too focused on the latter.
-If the information is of enough interest to your audience they will naturally seek out the presenter for either more information or a request to potentially work with them.
+Your guest expert needs to be knowledgeable AND have a great presenting style (they don’t always come hand in hand).
+They also need to know the difference between presenting vs selling/pitching their services.
+Too often we see presenters that are too focused on the latter.
+If the information is of enough interest to your audience they will naturally seek out the presenter for either more information or a request to work with them.
 Presenters should ensure that they use the allotted time to provide maximum value without expectation.